Pumpkin Pie Cinnamon Buns

 Filling the Dough

 Once the dough has doubled in size, turn out the dough onto a well floured surface.
-Roll the dough into a 1" thick rectangle that is around 9*14 inches.
+Roll the dough into a 1" thick rectangle that is around 9 by 14 inches.
 You don't want the dough to be too thin or you will have a hard time rolling it up once the filling is inside!

 In a separate bowl, whisk together the filling ingredients including the pumpkin puree, brown sugar, white sugar, and pumpkin pie spice.
 Spread the mixture over the rolled out dough leaving some space along the edges.
 Roll the dough up tightly the long way, making sure to keep the filling inside as it will be a bit messy.
 Pinch at the seams to seal.